kora-projects/kora-docs/mkdocs/docs/en/documentation/database-common.md

 Available macros commands:

-- `table` - construction exposes the entity value in [annotation](#table) `@Table` or if none is available, translates the entity name to [snake_lower_case](https://www.freecodecamp.org/news/snake-case-vs-camel-case-vs-pascal-case-vs-kebab-case-whats-the-difference/)
+- `table` - expands the view value from the `@Table` [annotation](#table), or, if it is absent, translates the view name to [`snake_lower_case`](https://www.freecodecamp.org/news/snake-case-vs-camel-case-vs-pascal-case-vs-kebab-case-whats-the-difference/)
-- `selects` - creates an entity column enumeration construction for a `SELECT` query
+- `selects` - creates a view column enumeration construction for a `SELECT` query
-- `inserts` - creates a table, column enumeration construction and corresponding entity fields for an `INSERT` query
+- `inserts` - creates a table, column enumeration construction and corresponding view fields for an `INSERT` query
-- `updates` - creates a column enumeration construction and corresponding entity fields for `UPDATE` query
+- `updates` - creates a column enumeration construction and corresponding view fields for `UPDATE` query
-- `where` - creates a column enumeration construction with a value from the entity for the `WHERE` part of the query
+- `where` - creates a column enumeration construction with a value from the view for the `WHERE` part of the query

 #### Field enumeration { #field-enumeration }